 The Tower of London

-Although not it’s primary use, The Tower of London served as a prison throughout most of it’s fascinating history with some very famous inmates.
+Although not its primary use, The Tower of London served as a prison throughout most of it’s fascinating history with some very famous inmates.

 Its use as a prison began in the 1100s, during the reign of King Henry I and continued until as recently as the mid 20th century.